jcaillon/valet/tests.d/extensions-install/results.approved.md

 INFO     The extension will be installed under ⌜/tmp/valet.d/d1-2/repo-fail⌝.
 INFO     Cloning the git repository ⌜https://git.ok/repo-fail.git⌝ in ⌜/tmp/valet.d/d1-2/repo-fail⌝.
 INFO     Checking out the reference ⌜latest⌝.
-INFO     The extension ⌜repo-fail⌝ has been downloaded in ⌜/tmp/valet.d/d1-2/repo-fail⌝.
+INFO     The extension ⌜repo-fail⌝ version ⌜abc1234⌝ has been downloaded in ⌜/tmp/valet.d/d1-2/repo-fail⌝.
 INFO     Found setup script for the extension repo-fail: ⌜/tmp/valet.d/d1-2/repo-fail/extension.setup.sh⌝.
    ╭────────────────────────────────────────────────────────────────────────────────────────────────╮
 ░──┤ The extension ⌜repo-fail⌝ comes with a setup script usually used to finalize the installation.
 101│